nf-core/viralmetagenome/docs/usage/workflow/4_assembly_polishing.md

 > [!INFO]
 > The reference pool can be specified with the `--reference_pool` parameter.
 The default is the latest clustered [Reference Viral DataBase (RVDB)](https://rvdb.dbi.udel.edu/).

+> [!NOTE]
+> Reference collections may contain truncated or defective sequences (for example some RVDB entries).
+Supply the `--blacklist` parameter with a newline-delimited list of identifiers (or identifier fragments) to exclude those hits during BLAST filtering and prevent them from being used as a reference during scaffolding.

 ## 5. Taxonomy guided Clustering